XamlBrewer/ML.NET-Jupyter-Notebooks/README.md

 # ML.NET-Jupyter-Notebooks

-A collection of Jupyter Notebooks covering ML.NET scenarios.
+A collection of Jupyter Notebooks covering some ML.NET scenarios.
+Any resemblance with https://github.com/XamlBrewer/UWP-MachineLearning-Sample is not a coincidence.

 (WORK IN PROGRESS)